mforets/mforets/README.md

 In particular, I focus on developing innovative numerical tools that impact decisions regarding *reliability, correctness and safety of systems.*  I specialize on formal verification of Cyber-Physical Systems (CPS), hybrid dynamical systems, correct-by-design systems, and robustness analysis of neural networks.
 Besides, I'm also interested in applied category theory for the engineering sciences.

 You can find a list of my publications [following this link](https://dblp.org/pid/183/2950.html).

-### Activities

-I belong to the leadership team of the [JuliaReach](https://github.com/JuliaReach/) research group and open-source software organization.
-For details on our ongoing projects, see http://github.com/JuliaReach, and visit our [youtube channel](https://www.youtube.com/channel/UC3TeyA4O5IX0lCpdfrvmKag).

-I'm a software engineer at [PlantingSpace](https://planting.space/).

 ### Contact